Buffett plays down health concern, mulled megadeal

 "I would stay away from medium- or long-term government bonds, our own or those of other countries," he said.

-Buffett also said that despite his huge investment in International Business Machines Corp (IBM.N), which topped $11.7 billion at year end, he would not plunge into other technology giants such as Apple Inc (AAPL.O) and Google Inc (GOOG.O).
+Buffett also said that despite his huge investment in International Business Machines Corp, which topped $11.7 billion at year end, he would not plunge into other technology giants such as Apple Inc and Google Inc.

 "The chances of being way wrong in IBM are probably less, at least for us," than in Google or Apple, Buffett said.